Introduction to PostgreSQL Cross Join

 We can implement cross join using various conditions like (where clause).

-Below is the example of the cross join.
+Below is an example of the cross join.

 truncate table department;